 One noticeable difference between these two definitions is that SQF depends directly on the second moment of the service time distribution, whereas SDV depends on the second moment of the slowdown.
 One may see this as a small difference but the implications are drastic.
 Suppose that the service time distribution is such that $\mathbb{E}[S^2]$ is large (the Pareto distribution for example).
-In this case, $(E[R]/E[S])^2E[S^2]$ can become the dominating term for SQF, since $1 \leq (E[R]/E[S])^2$ .
-This becomes more problematic once one notes that $E[S^2]$ is independent of the employed policy, resulting in fairness being insensitive to the choice of policy one implements.
+In this case, $(E[R]/E[S])^2E[S^2]$ can become the dominating term for SQF, since $1 \leq (E[R]/E[S])^2$.
+This becomes more problematic once one notes that $E[S^2]$ is independent of the employed policy, resulting in fairness being insensitive to the choice of policy.
 On the other hand, all terms present in SDV, dominant or not, are dependent on the employed policy.
-Moreover, if the second moment of the service time distribution is infinite, not only will SQF become dominated by the aforementioned term, but policies become incomparable to each other, i.e. they are all equally unfair.
+Moreover, if the second moment of the service time distribution is infinite, policies become incomparable to each other, i.e. they are all equally unfair.
 This observation is even more troublesome once one realizes that distributions in which fairness is a concern are more often than not distributions where the service time variance is extremely high.
 Therefore, we argue that under the distributions of interest, i.e. heavy tailed, decreasing failure rate, etc., SQF could be a problematic choice.
 This issue could be one of the reasons [2] limited their experiments to non-heavy tailed distributions.